State Law Guide · Updated January 2026

 Each charge checked against OEM wear guidelines and state law

-Our tool generates a formal lease return dispute letter citing Pennsylvania Unfair Trade Practices and Consumer Protection Law (UTPCPL) and state-specific provisions for maximum leverage.
+Our tool checks Pennsylvania Unfair Trade Practices and Consumer Protection Law (UTPCPL) and state-specific provisions against your paperwork for free — then generates a formal lease return dispute letter if you want one.

 Dispute Letter